laravel/spark-next-docs/1.x/introduction.md

 #### Limitations

-We have listed some known limitations of using the Paddle payment provider below:
+We have listed some known limitations of using the Stripe payment provider below:

 - The Stripe payment provider does not provide a PayPal integration.